TomDDG/ZXPicoMD/README.md

 - Cartridge defragmentation option which can significantly speed up loading times for unoptimised cartridges
 - Fully powered from the Spectrum & boots instantly
 - Unfortunately you do still need an IF1 (https://en.wikipedia.org/wiki/ZX_Interface_1) and [ribbon cable to connect](#the-if1-cable)
+- Now also working on the Pico2, just download the ZXPicoMD2 UF2

 Load up the SD card with all your favourite games and programs and enjoy hours of nostalgia with the blistering 15kB/sec transfer rate.
 Yes you can now load a game in a few seconds!